Revenue Management Total Guide: Definition, Strategies & Software

-Creating effective hotel revenue management systems is an essential part of managing any hotel or business within the hospitality industry.
-The right tools and analysis enable you to understand the market, anticipate and react to demand, effectively manage revenue, and optimise your pricing strategy so that you can obtain the highest possible returns from your various revenue streams.
+Creating effective revenue management processes is an essential part of managing any business within the hospitality industry.
+The right tools and analysis enable you to understand the market, anticipate and react to demand, and optimise your pricing strategy so that you can obtain the highest possible returns from your revenue streams.

-Perhaps most importantly, we will be talking about how limiting traditional revenue management systems are, the latest innovations in hotel revenue management, and how BEONx are helping hotels around the world to shift from revenue management to a new concept: sustainable profitability.
+Perhaps most importantly, we will be talking about how limiting traditional revenue management tactics are, and how the hospitality industry is now shifting to a new concept: total profitability.

-Read on to find out what this new concept is and how a sustainable profitability platform can push your business to the next level.
+Read on to find out what this new concept is and how a total profitability platform can push your business to the next level.

 Revenue management: What it is and what it’s not

-In contrast, yield management is a variable pricing strategy based on the concept of understanding, anticipating and influencing consumer behaviour.
+Yield management, in contrast, is a variable pricing strategy based on the concept of understanding, anticipating and influencing consumer behaviour.
 Rather than looking at your overall revenue, yield control focuses on specific revenue streams (rooms, minibar, hotel restaurant, etc.) and how you can influence consumer behaviour and find the right balance between profit and fair pricing.

 The purpose of revenue management